In our training workshops we are often asked to help presenters to answer questions with confidence.

 The best way to do that is to breathe deeply as you listen to and consider the question.

 Your audience wants you to do well; no one is there to catch you out or watch you squirm.
 They also know that you are human just like them and simply can’t know the answer to everything.

 3. Look at them

-When you don’t know the answer to a question or feel uncomfortable answering it your eyes are often the first things to hit the floor.
-The best way to answer any question and retain control is to make eye contact.
+When we don’t know the answer to a question our eyes are often the first things to hit the floor.

-Interestingly, many presenters who are able to do so tend to hold eye contact with the questioner only and forget the rest of the audience.
-Don’t make that mistake, you will exude more confidence and retain rapport if you acknowledge the question and questioner with eye contact and then involve the rest of the audience with your response through eye contact also.
+You will exude more confidence and retain rapport if you involve the rest of the audience with your response through eye contact also.